 A department's current objectives, targets and goals (or performance measures/KPI's) should be created based on its performance during the previous year.
-For example, performance measures for FY 2022 should consider actuals/data from FY 2021's performance.
+For example, performance measures for FY 2023 should consider actuals/data from FY 2022's performance.
 As previously mentioned, stretch goals are projections of what a department believes it is capable of achieving in the following year.
 This is based on full data from the previous year, along with the current year's partial data thus far.
-In this example, FY 2023's performance measures will be created based on complete year actuals from FY 2021, and partial year actuals from FY 2022.
+In this example, FY 2024's performance measures will be created based on complete year actuals from FY 2022, and partial year actuals from FY 2023.
 Accordingly, all performance measures should take into account any emerging issues that the department would like to tackle and measure, thus keeping in mind need for additional resources (i.e. supplemental requests) and/or process improvement opportunities.

-FOR THIS YEAR: Based on changes made last year in order to better-coordinate the Strategic Planning process with the Budget Planning cycle, we hope to have created a smoother transition and process going forward.
-For FY 2022 performance measures, all previously created KPI's will be rolled over from FY 2021 and into FY 2022 in eKPI.
+Based on changes made in recent years in order to better-coordinate the Strategic Planning process with the Budget Planning cycle, we hope to have created a smoother transition and process going forward.
+For FY 2023 performance measures, all previously created KPI's will be rolled over from FY 2022 and into FY 2023 in eKPI.
 No updates will be made to these KPI's (unless specifically approved by staff within the Strategic Planning and Performance Management Division).
-All Min/Target/Goal scores will remain the same for both FY 2021 and FY 2022 KPI's since these figures were utilized in the projections and approvals of the Budget.
+All Min/Target/Goal scores will remain the same for both FY 2022 and

-Only NEW performance measures that a department will start tracking in FY 2022 will be allowed to be entered in FY 2022 performance measures.
-Departments will be given an option to copy that new performance measure into FY 2023 for continued data tracking.
-When FY 2023 opens in eKPI (upon completion of Performance October in November), all KPI's from FY 2022 will be rolled over into FY 2023.
-Only at this time will updates be allowed for Min/Target/Goal scores, which will take place in FY 2023 performance measures/KPI's.
-These updates should be based on a department's performance in FY 2021, FY 2022, and any feedback from Performance October meetings.
-This process will then continue into FY 2024.
+FY 2023 KPI's since these figures were utilized in the projections and approvals of the Budget.
+Only NEW performance measures that a department will start tracking in FY 2023 will be allowed to be entered in FY 2023 performance measures.
+Departments will be given an option to copy that new performance measure into FY 2024 for continued data tracking.
+When FY 2024 opens in eKPI (upon completion of Performance October in November), all KPI's from FY 2023 will be rolled over into FY 2024.
+Only at this time will updates be allowed for Min/Target/Goal scores, which will take place in FY 2024 performance measures/KPI's.
+These updates should be based on a department's performance in FY 2022, FY 2023, and any feedback from Performance October meetings.
+This process will then continue into FY 2025.